 Mark is a Retired Command Sergeant Major with 26 years of military leadership experience.
 He held 3 military occupational specialties (Field Artillery, Nuclear Weapons Tech, and Ammunition Ordnance).
-Mark is one of the leading military authors in the fields of leadership, counseling, and training.
-He is the Host of AskTOP.net
+Mark is one of the leading military authors in the fields of leadership, counseling, and training..

-Mackie is a full-time Active Duty Sergeant First Class and has served over 7 years in US Army’s Adjutant General’s Corps to date.
-Currently, he serves as a Human Resources Sergeant in the 4th Infantry Division’s 4th Infantry Brigade Combat Team S1 stationed at Fort Carson, Colorado.
-Mackie has served in Korea, Afghanistan, and twice in Iraq accumulating over 47 months of overseas service.
-He believes that the “personnel” aspect of a Soldier’s career is a big factor in their morale and readiness and is determined to assist Soldiers in their professional development by providing sound advice and clarification of ongoing policies, regulations, and procedures.
+Mac Arthur D. "Mackie" Ocampo is a full-time Active Duty Sergeant First Class and has served in the Army for 13 years to date with 9 years of service as a Human Resources Specialist.
+Currently, he serves in 2d Battalion, 1st Infantry Regiment, 2d Stryker Brigade Combat Team, 2d Infantry Division at Joint Base Lewis-McChord, WA.
+Mackie has served in Korea, Ft.
+Carson, CO, Schofield Barracks, HI, twice in Afghanistan, and twice in Iraq accumulating over 59 months of overseas service.
+He believes that the "personnel" aspect of a Soldier's career is a big factor in their morale and readiness and is determined to assist Soldiers in their professional development by providing sound advice and clarification of ongoing policies, regulations, and procedures.

 John is a retired Command Sergeant Major with 7 years of experience on Active Duty and 30 years experience in the Army Reserve.
 John’s military areas of expertise include Missiles, Ordnance, Chemical, and Food Service.
 John has a degree in Electrical Engineering and is retired from Chrysler Corporation.
 He is currently employed by a defense contractor as a Senior Production Engineer.
 John is the Vice President of Army Reserve Affairs for the Redstone/Huntsville Chapter of the Association of the United States Army and former president of North Alabama Veterans Coalition.
 John and his wife received the Military Family of the Year award in 2008 and will be receiving the 2011 Spirit of America, Support of Military Family award in July for their long history of volunteer work in support of soldiers and their families.